QubesOS/qubes-doc/user/how-to-guides/how-to-update.md

 <div class="alert alert-info" role="alert">
   <i class="fa fa-question-circle"></i>
-  For information about how templates download updates, please see <a href="/doc/how-to-install-software/#why-dont-templates-have-network-access">Why don’t templates have network access?</a> and the <a href="/doc/how-to-install-software/#updates-proxy">Updates proxy</a>.
+  For information about how templates download updates, please see <a href="/doc/how-to-install-software/#why-dont-templates-have-network-access">Why don't templates have network access?</a> and the <a href="/doc/how-to-install-software/#updates-proxy">Updates proxy</a>.
 </div>

 By default, most qubes that are connected to the internet will periodically check for updates for their parent templates.
 If updates are available, you will receive a notification as described above.
 However, if you have any templates that do *not* have any online child qubes, you will *not* receive update notifications for them.
 Therefore, you should regularly update such templates manually instead.